error-wtf/Segmented-Spacetime-Mass-Projection-Unified-Results/SegmentedSpacetimeandasaTemporalGrowthFunction.md

 In this view, ϕ remains the underlying pulse.
 Gravity merely bends it.

-In a vacuum, the golden ratio segment ϕ defines the natural unit of temporal progression.
+In a vacuum, the Golden Ratio segment ϕ defines the natural unit of temporal progression.
 Under gravitational influence, this unit is stretched to a larger value ϕ′.
 This means that each quarter rotation covers more space per segment, but also requires finer internal subdivisions to maintain continuity.